patojoke/gettt/Recording-match-demos.md

 ### Uploading match demo on game end

 Currently, get5 doesn't do any automatic upload of the demo file.
-For now, if you are willing to write code, you can use the ``void Get5_OnDemoFinished(const char[] filename)`` forward to do anything you want with the demo file.
+For now, if you are willing to write your own sourcepawn plugin, you can use the ``void Get5_OnDemoFinished(const char[] filename)`` forward that get5 provides to do anything you want with the demo file.